Freedom in Ancient Rome and the Modern World

 Tentative schedule of reading and materials to be covered:

-NB: This is merely a rough outline of the principal primary and secondary readings we will cover and when.
-Each week I will post to the website a weekly assignment (I will post this well in advance) that will include the primary and secondary readings to be covered as well as identify a few specific issues to think about in connection with that reading.
-You will get the most out of each class meeting if you have done the assigned week’s reading prior to the class meetings in which we cover it.
+NB: This is merely a rough outline of the principal topics to be covered.
+As noted above, each week I will post to this page/space on Canvas a weekly assignment (I will post this well in advance) that will include the primary and secondary readings to be covered as well as identify a few specific issues to think about in connection with that reading.
+You will probably get the most out of each lecture if you have done the assigned week’s reading prior to listening to the lecture.

 Introduction (Week 1):